15 min read

 Writing application: Create situations where protecting the relationship conflicts with protecting the team.
 Make both choices defensible.
 The drama comes from impossible choices, not obvious ones.

-The biggest mistake in sports romance: making the non-athlete protagonist a passive observer of the athlete's journey.
+The biggest mistake in sports romance is making the non-athlete protagonist a passive observer of the athlete's world.
+Instead, give them equivalent competence in their own domain so the relationship operates between equals.

 - Unassisted: Elite athlete paired with elite medical professional